 - Type 1 Diabetes

 - Mental health difficulties, including trauma, depression and Post Traumatic Stress Disorder

 It is living with these conditions that allows them to have an insight into the complexities and skills required to meet the individual needs of the client, relate to them and support so that they can access the services parent/carers/young people are rightly entitled to.

 Sarah is a former councillor and cabinet member for Health & Wellbeing.
 She was a member of the Local Children Partnership Board, District Children's Advisory board and Kent Health & Wellbeing board and Budget Task force group.
 Safeguarding and Leisure also fell under her remit.

 Donna has been to Special Educational Needs Disability tribunal, worked extensively with a variety of schools, social services including safeguarding and attended Care Education Treatment Reviews.
-She has been a carer at home for her children whilst working on other projects to continuously develop her skill set.
+She has experience of working within large multi-disciplinary meetings and advocating for families.

-She has a young child with autism, who until fairly recently was non-verbal.
+She has a young autistic child, who until fairly recently was non-speaking.
 She is experienced in the EHCP process and her child attends a special school.